eProsima/Shapes-Demo-Docs/docs/test3.rst

    - Change the History field from 6 to 100.
    - Select TRANSIENT_LOCAL.

-2 - Create a blue square publisher:
+2 - Create an orange square publisher:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance2)
    - Click on Publish.
-   - Select SQUARE option for Shape and BLUE for Color.
+   - Select SQUARE option for Shape and ORANGE for Color.
    - Change the History field from 6 to 100.
    - Select TRANSIENT_LOCAL.